nickbrandt/GitLab/doc/development/elasticsearch.md

 - Consider adding a retry limit if there is potential for the migration to fail.
   This ensures that migrations can be halted if an issue occurs.

-## Deleting Elasticsearch migrations in a major version upgrade
+## Deleting Advanced Search migrations in a major version upgrade

-Since our Elasticsearch migrations usually require us to support multiple code paths for a long period of time it's important to clean those up when we safely can.
+Since our Advanced Search migrations usually require us to support multiple code paths for a long period of time it's important to clean those up when we safely can.

 We choose to use GitLab major version upgrades as a safe time to remove backwards compatibility for indices that have not been fully migrated.
 We